Medical Student Advancement Program – MedSAP

 President Branko Strbac, VP Vesna Mirkovic, and Executive Director Olivera Jovanovic-Petrovic.
 From Belgrade SACCH liaison support, attended Dr. Sasa Borovic and Dr. Zoran Trifunovic.
 All our students attended with the exception of Dejan Radakovic who is now living and working in Germany.
 His Excellency, the United States Ambassador, Mr. Michael D. Kirby attended with his staff representing US Embassy support.
 Also attending were: Medical School dean, Prof. Dr. Nebojsa Lalic, Serbian State Secretary of Ministry for Education, Dr. Aleksandar Gajic and numerous professors and students.

-The event was held at the University Medical School Ceremony Hall, and with all attending, there was a great appreciation of the effort and the program, enormous support to continue and strengthen the program and possibly increase number of students.
+The event was held at the University Medical School Ceremony Hall, and with all attending, there was a great appreciation of the effort and the program, enormous support to continue and strengthen the program and possibly increase the number of students.
 US Ambassador, His Excellency, Mr. Michael D. Kirby, indicated in his reflection; that in all the student advancement programs currently present in Serbia, MedSap is at the highest quality and of exceptional value.
-This sentiment was shared by Dean, Dr. Nebojsa Lalic and reflected in feedback from the alumni students.
-Numerous professors, from Belgrade and Novi Sad, were present and shared such enthusiasm during social hour that followed the Promotion.
-SACCH and MedSap have absolutely incredible support in Belgrade, we have established high quality program that is advertised by alumni students themselves!
+This sentiment was shared by the Dean, Dr. Nebojsa Lalic, and reflected in feedback from the alumni students.
+Numerous professors, from Belgrade and Novi Sad, were present and shared such enthusiasm during the social hour that followed the Promotion.
+SACCH and MedSap have absolutely incredible support in Belgrade, we have established a high-quality program that is advertised by alumni students themselves!
 I would like to thank all of you for working so hard to achieve this.
 We should be proud of ourselves.

 O.B.Frazier were recognized for being key enabling force to founding and continuing of MedSap.

-Meeting with US Embassy (Council for Public Affairs, Mr. Ryan Rowlands), was held on Monday, December the 2nd at the Us Embassy Office in Belgrade.
+Meeting with the US Embassy (Council for Public Affairs, Mr. Ryan Rowlands), was held on Monday, December the 2nd at the Us Embassy Office in Belgrade.

 Meeting attended from SACCH: Branko Strbac, Vesna Mirkovic, Dr. Sasa Borovic and Dr. Zoran Trifunovic.